Azeret6/tools/fire_calculator/README.md

 2025-06-01,18500
 ```

-- Dates must be in `YYYY-MM-DD` format.
+- Dates in `YYYY-MM-DD` format; unparseable rows are skipped silently.
-- Rows that can't be parsed are skipped without failing.
-- The chart shows your recorded history (green) alongside the
-  projection (blue).
+- Recorded history appears as a green line on the chart.
+- Name your real file `savings_log_private.csv` — `.gitignore` excludes
+  `*_private.csv` files automatically.
-- A sample file, `savings_log_example.csv`, is included as a template.
+- A sample file `savings_log_example.csv` is included as a template.

-Name your real diary `savings_log_private.csv` — the repo's
-`.gitignore` keeps `*_private.csv` files out of version control
-automatically.

-## Output

-- Savings rate (% of income invested)
-- Annual expenses (derived as `income − savings × 12`)
-- FIRE number — the net worth you're aiming for
-- Time to financial independence — years and months, plus calendar date
-- Interactive chart — hover to see balance and distance to target at
-  any point; includes Coast FIRE line and history if applicable
-- Reference table — years to FIRE at savings rates from 10% to 90%,
-  using your own assumptions, starting from zero

-## Assumptions & defaults
+## Defaults & assumptions

-- **8% nominal return** — conservative blend between the S&P 500 long-run
+- **8 % nominal return** — conservative blend of S&P 500 long-run
-  average (~10%) and a globally diversified index such as the FTSE
+  average (~10 %) and a globally diversified index (~7–8 %).
-  All-World (~7–8%).
-- **3% inflation** — long-run historical average used as a planning default.
+- **3 % inflation** — long-run historical average.
-- **4% withdrawal rate** — the Trinity Study's widely cited "4% rule".
+- **4 % withdrawal rate** — the Trinity Study "4 % rule"; sustainable
-  Sustainable over a 30-year retirement with a balanced portfolio.
+  over a 30-year retirement with a balanced portfolio.
-- **Real return via the Fisher equation** — `(1 + nominal) / (1 + inflation) − 1`,
-  used consistently across all tools in this repository.
-- **Annual savings increase** — when set above 0%, modelled as a nominal
-  growth rate; converted to real terms via the Fisher equation.
-0%
-  means constant savings in real terms (original behaviour).

 ## Limitations

-- No taxes, one-off windfalls, or spending changes in retirement.
+- No taxes, transaction costs, or fee drag.
+- No one-off events (windfalls, large purchases, career breaks).
-- Single-point estimate — no Monte Carlo or sequence-of-returns modelling.
+- Single deterministic projection — no Monte Carlo or historical
+  sequence-of-returns modelling.
-- The savings growth model assumes a fixed percentage increase each year;
+- Savings growth assumes a fixed annual percentage; real salary paths
-  real salary trajectories are more irregular.
+  are irregular.

 ## Requirements

 Python 3.9+.
 The command-line version needs `matplotlib`; the web
-interface also needs `flask`.
+interface also needs `flask` and `hammerjs`/`chartjs-plugin-zoom`
+(loaded from CDN at runtime, no local install needed).

 ```bash
 pip install -r requirements.txt